ultrawide/express-local-library/README.md

 * controllers
 * flow control using asynchronous operations
 * views/forms using Pug
-* query a cloud hosted database using models
+* query a cloud hosted database using models (ORM)
 * passing information to a view
 * validate and sanitize input using express-validator
 * add, delete, and modify records in the database